Brand Identity · Web Design · Case Study

 9.1s

-Unsurprisingly, as a small non-profit, VJC had never had much of an opportunity to consider brand details such as consistent color or type.
-I took the chance to work with them alongside our other tasks to quickly find a combination of mostly blue hues to convey the seriousness of the organization, and a serif/sans serif font combination for a touch of class.
+I took the chance to work alongside our other tasks to find a combination of mostly blue hues to convey the authority of the organization, and a serif/sans serif font combination for a grounded, modern look.
+This new identity formed the backbone of the website and gave them the tools they needed to build more going forward.

 Logo Updates

-With minimal time before the end of the project, I created a somewhat simple logo using the Novecento slab font.
-I wanted this logo to speak to the organization’s roots in the law world, not just its focus on jails, so I mixed the bold and orderly type with the imagery of a courthouse.
+With minimal time before the end of the project, I created a fairly simple logo using the Novecento slab font.
+I wanted this logo to speak to the organization’s roots in the law world, not just its focus on jails, so I used the bold type and imagery of a courthouse to create a straightforward and clear design.

 The Final Product